martinheidegger/2021-advent-calendar/article_en.md

 | 64 | 2<sup>512</sup> (~1.3 × 10<sup>154</sup>) | 1.6 × 10<sup>68</sup> | 5.2 × 10<sup>69</sup> | 1.6 × 10<sup>71</sup> | 5.2 × 10<sup>72</sup> | 1.6 × 10<sup>74</sup> | 5.2 × 10<sup>75</sup> | 1.6 × 10<sup>76</sup> | 8.8 × 10<sup>76</sup> | 1.4 × 10<sup>77</sup> | 1.9 × 10<sup>77</sup> |

-_(How to read the table: For a 1 in 1000 chance of (0.1%) that a probability occurs we can insert about 36 items.
-If we insert 190 items the can drops to 1 in 4.)_
+_(How to read the table: For a 1 in 1000 chance (0.1%) that a probability occurs, we can insert about 36 items.
+If we insert 190 items the chance increases to 1 in 4.)_

-What we learn here is that we only need **16 bytes of randomness** for a good random ID that will work in pretty much any context!
+What we learn here is that we only need **16 bytes of randomness** (128bit) for a good random ID that will work in pretty much any context!
 There is practically no chance that we will create this amount of IDs any time soon.

 ```js
 import { webcrypto as crypto } from 'crypto'
 const good_random_id = crypto.getRandomValues(new Uint8Array(16))
 ```

-We can try this out with our SQLite list example:
+We can reuse our SQLite list example to try this out:

 %%04_random_id.mjs%%